soot-oss/SootUp/docs/getting-started.md

 !!! info "Soot Equivalent"

-    It corresponds to the `Scene` class, but it is not a singletion.
+    It corresponds to the `Scene` class, but it is not a singleton.
+So it is possible to instantiate multiple views simultaneously.

 - `Scope`: defines the scope of the `View`.
 By default, the `View` is created with all code found on the `AnalysisInputLocation` specified for the `Project` instance.